Simpson Obed

-Simpson Obed (born 17 September 1989) is a Vanuatuan cricketer.
+Simpson Hopeman Obed (born 17 September 1989) is a Vanuatuan cricketer.
 He played in the 2015 ICC World Cricket League Division Six tournament.

 In March 2018, he was named in Vanuatu's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
-He made his Twenty20 International (T20I) debut for Vanuatu against Papua New Guinea on 22 March 2019.
+He made his Twenty20 International (T20I) debut against Papua New Guinea on 22 March 2019.

-In June 2019, he was selected to represent the Vanuatu cricket team in the men's tournament at the 2019 Pacific Games.
+He was part of the Vanuatu cricket team in the men's tournament at the 2019 Pacific Games.
 In Vanuatu's opening match of the tournament, against New Caledonia, Obed took five wickets for ten runs.
 New Caledonia scored 23 runs, with Vanuatu winning by 10 wickets.
 In September 2019, he was named in Vanuatu's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
-He made his List A debut for Vanuatu, against Canada, in the Cricket World Cup Challenge League A tournament on 17 September 2019.
+Obed made his List A debut against Canada, in the Cricket World Cup Challenge League A tournament on 17 September 2019.